CloudLabsAI-Azure/Knowledge-Augmented-Chatbot-with-LangChain-and-AI-Search/exercise1.md

 In this exercise, you will prepare your data foundation by uploading sample PDFs and images to Azure Blob Storage, and configuring Azure AI Search to ingest and process them.
 Using built-in OCR and text extraction capabilities, Azure AI Search will enrich the content and generate a searchable index.
 This indexed data will serve as the knowledge base for your chatbot, enabling grounded, document-aware responses in later exercises.

+**Azure AI Search** service is a tool that uses artificial intelligence to quickly find and retrieve relevant information from large datasets, like documents or databases.
+It understands user queries, even if they're vague, and delivers accurate results by analyzing content and context.
+Think of it as a super-smart librarian who instantly finds the right books for you.
+For example, Azure AI Search can search invoices by customer name or product, making data retrieval fast and intuitive.

 ## Objectives

 You will be able to complete the following tasks: